By Amy DeYoung

 Did you know that the average American home has 300,000 items?
 Unless you live an incredibly minimalistic lifestyle, you likely have thousands of things you’ll need to go through before your move.

-Remember that the fewer items you bring with you, the less you’ll have to move and pay to be transported overseas.
+If you’re looking for cost-effective ways to relocate abroad, remember that the fewer items you bring with you, the less you’ll have to move and pay to be transported overseas.
 Go through your items and ask the following questions:

 The average American home is significantly bigger than the average home worldwide.
 If you’re moving abroad, it’s unlikely that you’ll have space for all of your belongings.
 Unless you’re willing to declutter most of your belongings, you’ll need to consider your storage options.